Arul Pragasam

-Arulappu Richard Arulpragasam (13 April 1948 – 3 December 2019); also known by the names Arular and A. R. Arulpragasam) was a Tamil activist and former revolutionary from Jaffna who had a part in forming the group Eelam Revolutionary Organisation of Students (EROS) in January 1975 in Wandsworth, England during the Tamil independence movements to secure an independent Tamil Eelam.
+Arulappu Richard Arulpragasam (13 April 1948 – 3 December 2019), also known as Arular and A. R. Arulpragasam, was a Sri Lankan Tamil activist and former revolutionary from Jaffna who had a part in forming the group Eelam Revolutionary Organisation of Students (EROS) in January 1975 in Wandsworth, England during the Tamil independence movements to secure an independent Tamil Eelam.
 He later left the conflict, after work as an independent peace negotiator between the two sides of the civil war.
 At the time of his death, he headed the Global Sustainability Initiative in the United Kingdom.
-He was also the father of the musician M.I.A.

-and the jewellery designer Kali Arulpragasam.
+He was also the father of the musician M.I.A. and designer Kali Arulpragasam.

 Education

 Arulpragasam graduated from the Peoples' Friendship University of Russia in Moscow with a degree in Engineering.